 Ants In Your Pants vs Living On Auto Pilot

-And for many midlife women, when we start to feel a sense of unhappiness, we ignore our feelings and lean into our auto pilot life.
-If we just keep moving, we won’t have to worry about our growing sense of frustration, midlife anxiety or fear.
+And for many midlife women, when we start to feel a sense of unhappiness, we ignore our feelings and lean into our auto-pilot life.
+If we keep moving, we won’t have to worry about our growing sense of frustration, midlife anxiety or fear.
 These three emotions are often at the core of our choice to live automatically.

 Auto pilot serves that part of us that relies on automatic actions.
-Like the part of our brain that keeps us breathing, midlife auto pilot keeps us functioning in the daily life that we have built, even if we are unhappy or feel anxiety about it.
+Like the part of our brain that keeps us breathing, the midlife autopilot keeps us functioning in the daily life that we have built, even if we are unhappy or feel anxious about it.